ljegal/league-of-legends-analysis/README.md

 The final model used a Random Forest Classifier with tuning on the number of estimators, max depth, and the minimum samples split.
 For the hyperparameters, I used grid search to find that the best number of estimators is 200, the best max depth is 5, and the best number of min samples split is 5.

-The final result had an accuracy of 0.7790, am improvement over the baseline accuracy of 0.7385.
+The final result had an accuracy of 0.7790, an improvement over the baseline accuracy of 0.7385.